All Episodes

 Okay, well, I'm sorry if I have the timing wrong, but I was like, good for Rush.

-The republic, you know, if you truly believe the conservative cause, then you've got to nominate a conservative leader to be their head of your party.
+If you truly believe the conservative cause, then you've got to nominate a conservative leader to be either head of your party.

-And um and I and it doesn't matter one way or the other to me because I'm very confident that President Obama's gonna get reelected.
+And it doesn't matter one way or the other to me because I'm very confident that President Obama is going to get reelected.

-But I really think that when Republicans lose, they need to lose with principle.
+But I really think that when Republicans lose, they need to lose with principal.

 Well, you're very concerned about us in that way.